 Jacob enjoys all types of water activities including fishing, sailing, kayaking and just being at the beach and recently became addicted to rock climbing.
 He loves all the outdoor activities that the area has to offer as well as the great music scene, craft beer scene and the ability to eat delicious things out of the back of a cart.
 Basically he was born to live in Portland.

-Jaime Pico – Sales Support, Graphic Design
+Jaime Pico – Marketing and Sales Support, Graphic Design

 Jaime Pico was born on a frosty December evening in Portland, Oregon.
 He is a graphic designer and illustrator that enjoys apparel design, typography, and page layout.
 He has been published in Willamette Week.
 He has worked for an internationally acclaimed cycling apparel company.
 He has one cat, two bikes, and three half sisters.